frc-west/frc-west.github.io/courses/CSE 1120/4 - IPO/2 - Processing.md

 All of the seemingly intelligent instructions you provide python are in reality simplified into very easy calculating and instructions.
 A processor is typically only capable of jumping from position to position in machine code.
 With jumping (sometimes called branching), almost all control flow is defined.

 So, when you're asked how a computer does so many things, you can answer "it doesn't".
 Most of the complicated stuff that we ask of computers is simplified before ever being given to the computer.

+## As Functions
+You can imagine the IPO model as a function.
+Functions have input (arguments), process and output (return).
+They are a fundamental piece of the IPO model.
+They can be an IPO or be part of one.